delta6626/365-days-of-code/README.md

 - Day 264 ✅: Expanded the chat area by removing the message page footer, fixed layout issues, made general improvements, and added a dashboard indicator for total unread messages across all chats
 - Day 265 ✅: Refactored unread message indicator to a blinking red dot and updated the nav menu to highlight the selected item
 - Day 266 ✅: Completed a major appearance overhaul for PartnerPair, refining colors, borders, and the overall look and feel
+- Day 267 ✅: Improved the messaging input by converting it to a multiline text area and redesigning the send button to sit seamlessly within the input for a cleaner look

 ## 📌 Notes